 First is the development of revenue-generating online directories as a business itself, which will be covered in the first 5 steps.
 This aspect focuses on what you are providing to people and how effectively you are providing it.
 It’s all about your business model and how well you are executing it.

 The next group of 5 steps will touch on the promotion of the site and growing its readership.
 Even the best and most original of ideas and businesses need to get noticed and must constantly work to find new ways to spread the word about their idea or product.

 If you put the work in to develop a solid business plan, bring more awareness to your site, develop the right network to increase your visibility, and continually develop rich, relevant content, you can start to see financial success within 6-8 months of your launch.

 Any business, even an online business, is rarely an overnight success story.
 Honing vision for a site, developing content, getting indexed by Google, and building lucrative business partnerships are all critical elements to building successful revenue-generating online directories, and each of those steps takes time.
 There’s a very good chance you likely won’t see ROI in the first few months, but if you invest your time wisely, and treat your venture as a business, not just a side venture, you have the opportunity to generate significant recurring revenue.

 If you throw in the towel after three months, however, you’ll likely never know what potential your vision had, and in that short span of time, you’ve never really given your business a chance.
 Every good thing takes time to blossom and flourish, and your directory site is no exception.

 2. Do Your Homework

-It’s important to do some online research on the line of business, industry or theme that pertains to your directory.
-Take the time to research a large amount of keywords and topics throughout the web that are related to the same type of subject matter that you will be presenting.
+It’s important to do some online research on the line of business, industry, or theme that pertains to your directory.
+Take the time to research a large number of keywords and topics throughout the web that are related to the same type of subject matter that you will be presenting.